MariaAlvBla/NCBI-Tutorial/ncbi-tutorial.md

 #### Step 4.
 BioSample type<a name="biotype"></a>

 In this step, you will select a **Package** that best fits the nature of your Biosample.
-According to your selected package the Submission Portal will supply you with an *attribute table* for the [next step](#bioattributes) that best describes the context of your BioSamples.
+According to your selected package the Submission Portal will supply you with a customized **attribute table** for the [next step](#bioattributes) that best describes the context of your BioSamples.

-For the Datathon, we kindly ask you to select the package ***MIMARKS Survey related***.
-You can select the sample type from the drop-down menu that better describes your sample.
+For the **Datathon**, please select the package ***MIMARKS Survey related***, and then at the displayed drop-down menu, select the sample type that better describes your sample.

 <img src=".\First time upload images\biosample-type-section.png" width=50% height=50%>

 #### Step 5.
 BioSample attributes <a name="bioattributes"></a>

 At this step, you will provide contextual information about your BioSamples.

 > If for example, you have 23000 16S amplicons from a single seawater collection point, they would constitute a single BioSample because 1 sample was collected and then analyzed to deduce 16S diversity.
+In this example, at the **attribute table**, you would add the contextual information for the single BioSample.

-In this example, at the attribute table, you would add the contextual information for the single BioSample.
 The **sample_name** you give each Biosample in the attribute table will be again used at the **SRA metadata table** to link the specific sequences to the BioSample they come from.
 The sample name must be the same in both Excel files for them to be linked together.

 <img src=".\First time upload images\biosample-attribute.png" width=80% height=80%>

-For the Datathon, select ***Uploading a file using Excel format*** and use the custom Excel File we will provide called ***MIMARKS.survey.soil.5.0_Dathaton.xlsx***.
-Please read the instructions included in the excel carefully before filling in the values. *Remember that you can only upload the tab-delimited text file version of the tab "MIMARKS.survey.soil.5.0".*
+For the **Datathon**, select ***Uploading a file using Excel format*** and use the custom Excel File we will provide called ***MIMARKS.survey.soil.5.0_Dathaton.xlsx***.
+Please read the instructions included in the excel carefully before filling in the values.
+Remember that you can only upload the tab-delimited text file version of the tab "MIMARKS.survey.soil.5.0".

 ##### Possible Errors at this step <a name="errors1"></a>